-Infectiousness of COVID-19, i.e. how much infectious material is being shed, varies as a function of time since infection, the development of symptoms and (if available) the DSO, see for example He et al. (2020a).
+Infectiousness of COVID-19, i.e. how much infectious material is being shed, varies as a function of time since infection, the development of symptoms and (if available) the DSO, see for example He et al. (2020).
 Assuming the amount of virus shed by a symptomatic case A is described by the function $v_A(d)$, where d is the days since DSO in A. We expect the function to be positive even for negative d values, due to pre-symptomatic transmission.
 Note that the scale of $v_A(d)$ is in principle arbitrary for our purposes as we are interested in the amount of virus shedding compared to the potential maximum value which informs the eventual classification into the risk levels I to VIII.
-Note also that symptomatic cases with unknown date of onset and never-symptomatic cases are not handled by the function $v_A(d)$.
+Note also that symptomatic cases with unknown date of onset and completely asymptomatic cases are not handled by the function $v_A(d)$.
 These will be addressed later in this section.

-The study by He et al. (2020a) examines the temporal dynamics of viral shedding and infectiousness of symptomatic COVID-19 cases.
+The study by He et al. (2020) examines the temporal dynamics of viral shedding and infectiousness of symptomatic COVID-19 cases.
 They provide results informing on the transmission risk for contacts of symptomatic cases.

-Based on 77 identified transmission pairs He et al. (2020a) inferred the infector's infectiousness profile with respect to symptom onset by fitting a left-shifted gamma-distribution to the empirical frequency of observed transmissions occurring at d days before or after symptom onset of the infector.
+Based on 77 identified transmission pairs He et al. (2020) inferred the infector's infectiousness profile with respect to symptom onset by fitting a left-shifted gamma-distribution to the empirical frequency of observed transmissions occurring at d days before or after symptom onset of the infector.
 The left-shifting of the gamma-distribution allows for potential pre-symptomatic transmission.
-The resulting infectious profile is shown in Fig. 1c (middle) in He et al. (2020a) and is subsequently corrected in He et al. (2020b), suggesting that infectiousness starts as early as 5-6 days prior to DSO and ends 8 days after DSO, with peak infectiousness at one day before DSO.
+The resulting infectious profile is shown in Fig. 1c (middle) in He et al. (2020), suggesting that infectiousness starts at 3 days prior to DSO and ends 8 days after DSO, with peak infectiousness at one day before DSO.

-Thus, for the profile function $v_A(d)$ we implement a discretized version of the infectiousness profile as inferred by the corrected version of He et al. (2020a).
-The discretized profile for each day d computes the mean infectiousness within [d, d + 1), for instance the value $v_A(-2)$ refers to the mean infectiousness within the interval [-2, -1) days, i.e. with respect to time of symptom onset.
+Thus, for the profile function $v_A(d)$ we implement a discretized version of the infectiousness profile as inferred by He et al. (2020).
+The discretized profile for each day d computes the mean infectiousness within [d, d+1), for instance the value $v_A(-2)$ refers to the mean infectiousness within the interval [-2, -1) days, i.e. with respect to time of symptom onset.
 The profile $v_A(d)$ is normalized such that the maximum infectiousness by day equals one, which occurs at d = -1.